kajol105/Ecommerce-retail-analysis-/README.md

+This query shows the e-shop store type with the highest number of sold products and corresponding total sales amount from the 'Transactions' table.
+It filters transactions where the total amount is greater than zero to focus on successful sales.
+The results are grouped by store type and sorted in descending order based on the number of products sold

-# Business Objective : What are the categories for which average revenue is above the overall average
+### Business Objective : What are the categories for which average revenue is above the overall average

 SELECT prod_cat,ROUND(AVG(total_amt)) FROM transactions T INNER JOIN prod_category P